bphopkins/texmf/README.md

     Running this command may take some time!
 In both Fedora and Ubuntu (Pop) it's at:
     `/usr/share/texlive/texmf-dist/web2c/texmf.cnf`

-    You might rather search for the `texmf.cnf` file, but as I recall not all systems (maybe I have Windows or Mac in mind) do not have the TEXMFHOME location information stored in a file with this name.
+    You might rather search for the `texmf.cnf` file, but as I recall not all systems (maybe I have Windows or Mac in mind) have the TEXMFHOME location information stored in a file with this name.

 3. In your preferred editor, search for the line that contains `TEXMFHOME` (circa line 84) and change the default location `~/texmf` to your desired location (you might need to be root):
     - Ubuntu (Pop):  `/media/bph/bph-work/texmf`